Festive opening of National celebrations of Jan Amos Comenius’ anniversaries

 Exhibition Comenius 1592-1670

-To mark the approaching 350th anniversary of his death (1670-2020), the Moravian Provincial Museum is preparing a jubilee exhibition „Comenius 1592-1670“ to take place in Prague Castle Riding School between December 20, 2020 – March 28, 2021.
-It depends on situation about spreading of Corona-virus.
+To mark the approaching 350th anniversary of his death (1670-2020), the Moravian Provincial Museum is preparing a jubilee exhibition „Comenius 1592-1670“ to take place in Prague Castle Riding School between may 3, 2020 – may 31, 2021.
 The exhibition will introduce Comenius in a broad context of Czech and European history of his time.
 It will purposely avoid an obligatory biographical scheme, which in the past mostly concentrated on places attached to Comenius in the chronological order.
 In biografically conceived exhibition projects up to now, an accent on documenting Comenius‘ life a work prevailed.
 The exhibition under preparation, on the contrary, aims not only at assembling materials of documentary nature, but also at acquaniting professional and general publics, including the young generation, with new themes in an innovative manner.
 The concept is based on a new presentation of Comenius, which will intertwine big Comeniological emblems with new scholarly perspectives.
 It will offer an insight into Comenius‘ life and wider themes of religion history, early modern knowledge and collective identity in fresh contexts and looks, which have the potential to address a broader cultural public in both the Czech and European scales.
 The exhibition will consist of six parts and it will be based on key phenomena of social and spiritual history of early modern ages as depicted in crative arts as well as in works by significant thinkers.
 The most important themes mingled in Comenius’ thinking will be remembered here through a big amount of exhibits from both Czech and foreign collections, some of which are to be on display for the first time ever.
 Comenius will also be presented through the optics of historical tradition and transformation of his legacy of thought over the course of the past centuries.
 Jan Amos Comenius is one of the central figures of Czech and European cultural memory and one of the firm foundation stones of the national, confessional and professional collective identity.
 Since the beginnings of his modern reflection, a huge number of fine art, literary and later also theatrical and film representations came into being, which confirmed and retrospectively strengthened his culturally-historical importance.

 Exhibition: Comenius in comic books